 As Director of the Pigmented Lesion Program at Newton Wellesley Dermatology Associates, Dr. Kim offers skin cancer screening, mole exams and utilizes dermoscopy and mole mapping with innovative digital imaging technology.
 In addition, Dr. Kim is dedicated to delivering compassionate care to general and cosmetic dermatology patients, offering cosmetic procedures such as Botox, fillers, and laser removal of blood vessels and brown spots.
 Dr. Kim is a board-certified dermatologist, a fellow of the American Academy of Dermatology, and a member of multiple national societies, holding national leadership positions including Chair of the National Pigmented Lesion Subcommittee collaborative research group.
 Having grown up locally, Dr. Kim is honored to be serving her community.

-We are pleased to introduce Dr. Do who will be joining us in the summer 2021.
+We are pleased to welcome Dr. Do to our practice.
 Dr. Daihung Do is a fellowship-trained Mohs surgeon who specializes in the treatment of skin cancer with a compassionate, caring philosophy coupled with technical expertise in Mohs surgery and meticulous reconstruction.
 He graduated magna cum laude with the highest honors from Harvard College.
 He received his medical school education at Harvard Medical School where he was a Howard Hughes Medical Fellow.
 He completed his internship in Internal Medicine at the Brigham and Women's Hospital and his dermatology training at Boston University and Tufts University.
 He completed a fellowship in Mohs micrographic surgery and advanced cosmetic and laser surgery at Boston University.